Graduate Student Admissions

 - GPA – 3.0 out of 4.0 (Graduate College minimum is the same.)
 The last two years, approximately 60 hours, of undergraduate coursework is calculated to determine the GPA.

 - GRE – Required, but no minimum.
 However, the program is competitive so the scores are important.
-We do not accept GMAT, LSAT or other tests as a substitute.
+We do not accept GMAT, LSAT or other tests as a substitute for PhD.
+Applications

 - Recommendations – Three letters of recommendation are required, preferably from academic sources.

 TOEFL/IELTS – For international students' language ability, a TOEFL or IELTS test score is required.
 Some applicants may be exempt from this requirement.
 Click here for more information about language test exemptions for admission.
 Minimum scores are as follows: